 Having read all his plays – most of them more than once – I want to share with you my top resources for teaching Shakespeare.
 I am writing this from a distinctly Charlotte Mason perspective as I have been teaching Shakespeare for 25 years while steeped in her writings, but these recommendations are timeless for everyone wanting to enjoy Shakespeare with their students.

 There are thousands of Shakespeare helps out there; my bookshelves attest to that!
 But these are the things that I used the most.
 I have other play-specific recommendations and some of those can be found in the co-op posts I share at the end.
-In a living education, enjoying Shakespeare should be a simple and straightforward process but everyone need a little help.
+In a living education, enjoying Shakespeare should be a simple and straightforward process but everyone needs a little help.
 (Including this English major!)

 #1 – Teacher Prep